 Instant Pot Spaghetti Sauce

-Of course one of the many reasons I love this fancy pressure cooker is you only dirty one pot to make the whole thing.
+One of the other many reasons I love this fancy pressure cooker is you only dirty one pot to make the whole thing.
 Browning the sausage and onions together on saute, and then adding all the other ingredients make it super simple.

 For years my husband simmered and babied his sauce in a huge pot on the stove top, and he even had to admit this one was so good there wasn’t much difference.
 HAH…..I win. 😉